whlsxl/gql-generator-node/README.md

 ## Usage example

-Say you have a graphql schema like this:
+Say you have a GraphQL schema like this:

 ```gql
 type Mutation {